 Mrs E. Lee, Temuka, has received word that her grandson, Ashton Lee, son of Walter Lee, Toowoomba, Brookstead, Queensland, was killed in action in France, on the 24th April.
 Private Lee enlisted with the Australian Forces, and was only one week in France.
 He was an old Temuka boy, educated at the Temuka District High School.
 Private Lee was an only son, and barely 20 years old at the time of his death.

-LEE, Pte.
+*LEE, Pte.
 Leonidas, 7169.
 25th Bn.
 Australian Inf.
 Killed in action 2nd Sept., 1918.
 Age 23.
 Son of Joseph and Annis Elizabeth Lee.
 Born at Temuka.
+Attened Temuka School and Toowoomba Grammar School.
+Church of England.
+Occupation: Farmer.
 Memorial Panel: 105.
 Cemetery or Memorial Details: France 511 Peronne Communal Cemetery Extension.
 Place of Enlistment: Brookstead, QLD

 *LOGAN, Pte.
 George Hewish, 528.
 2nd Bn.
 AIF.
 Killed in action 8th Aug., 1915 at Tubra Bay, Gallipoli age 24.
 Born Timaru s/o John and Mary Jane Logan.
 No. 6 Wilson St, Timaru.
 He attended Main School, Timaru.
 Sister is Rachel.
 He was a painter & paper hanger.
 Went to Australia at age 23.
 Memorial Panel: 33.
 Buried 6 Lone Pine Memorial.
 Place of Enlistment: Randwick, NSW.

-PELVIN, Cpl.
-Bruce Fawthrop, Service Number -1996.
-9th Battalion, 3rd Bde, 5th Reinforcement, 49th Bn.
+*PELVIN, Cpl.
+Bruce Fawthrope, Service Number -1996.
+9th Battalion, 3rd Bde, 5th Reinforcement, later 49th Bn.
 AIF Killed in action "In the Field" in France near Poziers.
 3/9/1916.
 Place of death or wounding Mouquet Farm, France.
 Age 25.
+Born in NZ. in 1891.
+Occupation: Labourer.
 Son of Alfred and Mary M. Pelvin, of Waimate.
 Born at Waimate.
 Attended Waimate and Timaru High School.
 Left NZ at 23.
 Age 23 in 1915.
 5ft 6¼ in.
 10 stone.
 Chest 34½ - 36½. inches.
 Place of Enlistment - Toowoomba, QLD.
 He was single, a Presbyterian, a labourer.
-Next of Kin - Father, Alfred Pelvin, Mill Road, Waimate.
+Son of Alfred and Mary M. Pelvin, Mill Road, Waimate.
 Effects One bank book.
 Photograph appeared on p.
 24 of The Queenslander Pictorial, supplement to the Queenslander, 13 February, 1915 and the photograph appeared on p.
 28 of The Queenslander Pictorial, supplement to the Queenslander, 25 November, 1916.

 Grandson of the late Colour Sergeant Major Richard Pelvin HM Regiment 51st Pensioners from the Regular British Army.
 Memorial Panel: 149 Cemetery or Memorial Details: 26 Villers Bretonneux-France.
+He has no known grave.
 Place of Enlistment: Brisbane, QLD.
 Bruce Fawthrop Pelvin was son of Alfred Pelvin 1861 - 1921.
 Alfred was the 4th child of Richard Pelvin.
 His mother was Mary Robertson nee Bruce 1863 - 1926, dau of James Fawthrop Bruce and Ann Garvey nee Calder, mill owner, Waimate.

 [Obituary : Bruce Pelvin.
 Mr A. Pelvin of Waimate has received word that his second son, Sergeant Bruce Pelvin, 26 years of age has been killed in action in France.
 Sergeant Pelvin was born in Waimate and was educated at Waimataitai and Timaru Boys High School.
 He was for some time in the employ of Messrs Beckingham and Co., Timaru (trade cabinet maker) and went afterwards to Australia where he enlisted in the main body.
 He go away with the 5ths to Egypt and saw service in Gallipoli, where he was wounded.
 Later he was invalided to Malta with dysentery and fever [ex Maheno, Sept 23, sick AUS Forces 21st Oct 1915] [Disembarked Malta AUS Forces 28th Oct 1915].
 At the time of his death he was with the machine gun section.
 He was well known in Timaru as an athlete and was a member of the Star Football Club.
 Two of his brothers are at the Front, one older and one younger than himself.
 Their grandfather, Mr R Pelvin, an early farmer on the Timaru Downs, was a British Army Veteran.]